May 3–August 26, 2018

 Image: Installation view, Jordan Wolfson, David Zwirner, New York, 2016

 Jordan Wolfson: Riverboat song

 David Zwirner is pleased to present the United States premiere of Jordan Wolfson’s most recent video work, Riverboat song (2017–2018).
 By turns surreal, deadpan, and mischievous, Riverboat song combines computer-animated vignettes and found video clips with pop soundtracks and a monologue voiced by the artist.
-Since its debut at Sadie Coles HQ, London, last year, the work has been revisited and expanded by Wolfson, who has added new scenes that will be shown here for the first time.
-On view at the gallery’s 533 West 19th Street location, this will be the artist’s third solo exhibition with David Zwirner.
+Since its debut at Sadie Coles HQ, London, last year, the work has been revisited and expanded by Wolfson, who has added new scenes that are being shown here for the first time.
+On view at the gallery’s 533 West 19th Street location, this is the artist’s third solo exhibition with David Zwirner.

 Image: Jordan Wolfson, Riverboat song, 2017–2018 (still)

 Jordan Wolfson’s first institutional solo exhibition in Berlin featured Real violence (2017) and Riverboat song (2017–2018).
 The most recent of the two works, Riverboat song, is a video that was presented across sixteen monitors, while the virtual reality work Real violence was on view in the Schinkel Klause space.

 Wolfson was interviewed by Thomas Bettridge for 032c on the occasion of the first presentation of Real violence at the 2017 Whitney Biennial.
 As part of a conversation taking in the breadth of his practice to date, Wolfson discusses the process and motivations behind this work.